Have you ever wondered how or why new workwear lines come about?

 How would you like to strip down to your skivvies, and attempt to crouch and hold all your clothing up, at the end of some dark tunnel where everyone relieves themselves?

 Ms. Woods didn’t.
-For 10 years, she chose to avoid fluid intake for her complete shifts working underground, in order to avoid this.
+For 10 years, she chose to avoid fluid intake for her complete shifts working underground, in order to escape this.
 And then, she couldn’t – working in an extremely dry potash mine, she found she needed water, and lots of it.
 And one day, the lift was down, and she just had to.
 Turning off her headlamp, dropping things in the dark, just to afford some privacy.
 And then she vowed to figure something out so she wouldn’t need to do so again.

 So, fast forward to today, and the production of the Covergalls line of PPE for women.
 Fitted for our bodies, with zippers in places to make things more convenient, and lots of other great features.
 Check them out for yourself.